AdaSwarm/AdaSwarm/README.md

 # AdaSwarm

-This repo purportedly implements AdaSwarm, an optimizer, that combines Gradiant Descent and Particle Swarms.
+This repo purportedly implements *AdaSwarm*, an optimizer, that combines Gradiant Descent and Particle Swarms.

-AdaSwarm is based on "AdaSwarm: Augmenting Gradient-Based optimizers in Deep Learning with Swarm Intelligence, _Rohan Mohapatra, Snehanshu Saha, Carlos A. Coello Coello, Anwesh Bhattacharya Soma S. Dhavala, and Sriparna Saha_", to appear in IEEE Transactions on Computational Intelligence.
+*AdaSwarm* is based on "AdaSwarm: Augmenting Gradient-Based optimizers in Deep Learning with Swarm Intelligence, _Rohan Mohapatra, Snehanshu Saha, Carlos A. Coello Coello, Anwesh Bhattacharya Soma S. Dhavala, and Sriparna Saha_", to appear in IEEE Transactions on Computational Intelligence.
 An arXive version can be found [here](https://arxiv.org/abs/2006.09875).
 [This](https://github.com/rohanmohapatra/pytorch-cifar) repo contains implemenation used the paper.

-## Why AdaSwarm:
+## Why *AdaSwarm*:
 Said  et  al.  [[1]](#1)  postulated  that  swarms behaviour is similar to  that of classical  and  quantum  particles.
 In  fact, their analogy is so striking that one may think that the social and  individual  intelligence  components  in  Swarms  are,  after  all, nice useful metaphors, and that there is a neat underlying dynamical system at play.
 This dynamical system perspective was indeed useful in unifying two almost parallel streams, namely, optimization  and  Markov  Chain  Monte  Carlo  sampling.

 In a seminal paper, Wellington and Teh [[2]](#2), showed that a  stochastic  gradient  descent  (SGD)  optimization  technique can  be  turned  into  a  sampling  technique  by  just  adding noise,  governed  by  Langevin  dynamics.
 Recently,  Soma  and Sato [[3]](#3) provided further insights into this connection based on  an  underlying  dynamical  system  governed  by  stochastic differential equations (SDEs).